tejaspant/SDC_Udacity_Term1/Project2_Traffic_Sign_Classifier/README.md

 ![alt text][image4]

 2. Normalize the grayscale so that the mean is zero.
-Normalizing the features in the training set in general helps the improve convergence rate of gradient descent.
+Normalizing the features in the training set in general helps to improve the convergence rate of gradient descent.
 Here is a comparison between the original image and the final normalized grayscale image:

 ![alt text][image15]